Selby: Religion

 Selby Abbey serves as the Church of England parish church for the town within the Diocese of York.
 The Roman Catholic parish is centred on St Mary’s on Gowthorpe and forms part of the Diocese of Leeds.
 It is one of the largest parish churches in Britain and is larger than several cathedrals.

-There are various other Christian churches in the town that offer community and differing styles of worship: King's Church, St Mary's Roman Catholic Church, Portholme Methodist / URC Church, and St James' Church.
+There are various other Christian churches in the town that offer community and differing styles of worship: King's Church Selby, the Catholic St Mary's Church, Portholme Methodist / URC Church, and St James' Church.
 Edge Community was founded in 2009 for the Flaxley Road community, and The Salvation Army opened The Church at the Crossroads on the Abbotts Road estate in 2015.

-Brayton has St Wilfrid's Anglican Church and the Methodist Chapel and All Saints' Church is in Barlby.
-Thorpe Willoughby has St Francis Church.

 Selby Churches Together set up and run the Selby and District Food Bank.

 Economy

 Much of the historical wealth of the town is based on its position on the banks of the tidal River Ouse.
 Selby used to have a large shipbuilding industry, and was an important port on the Selby Canal, which brought trade from Leeds.
 The Selby Canal links the River Ouse at Selby to the River Aire at Haddlesey.
 The replacement Greenpeace craft (1989–2011), bearing the name Rainbow Warrior, was built in Selby in 1957 as a fishing boat.

 Selby's location allowed vessels to be launched into the river.
 This often required the more unusual technique of launching the vessels side-on into the river owing to lack of space for a more conventional stern-first or bow-first launch.
 One famous vessel of the Cochrane and Son's shipyard of the town is the preserved trawler Ross Tiger at Grimsby's National Fishing Heritage Centre.
 Cochrane launched their last vessel into the Ouse in 1998, a historical occasion which people around the area went to see.
 After Cochrane had closed the massive cranes still stood over the skyline of Selby until 2001, when very strong winds blew them down.
 Most of the shipyard buildings are still standing (as of February 2014) and the site, along with interviews with former employees and archive film, was featured in a 2013 video production 'Cochranes of Selby'.
 The site of the shipyard is currently home to many small businesses, housed in the buildings once used to build the Selby ships.